Have you ever tried a duck egg?

 Either way, you can have plenty of ducks in less than a month.

-Duck is a great investment because you can grow your flock for very little money, which then leads to more eggs, more meat, and also more ducks (and eggs) to sell for profit.
+Owning ducks are a great investment because you can grow your flock for very little money, which then leads to more eggs, more meat, and also more ducks (and eggs) to sell for profit.

 Hatching your own ducks can lead to multiple income paths for your home or business.